 While Warapoka’s territory is not currently under direct threat, the community has few local employment options and many people leave to work in gold mining and industrial fishing and farming to support their families.
 These options threaten other areas of forest and traditional livelihoods based on subsistence hunting and farming, which are being lost as young community members leave for opportunities in cities and factories.
 However, training in wildlife spotting and monitoring, as well as support in developing trails, spotting areas, and itineraries for the Warapoka ecolodge provides opportunities for community members to stay in Warapoka while working to protect the forest.

 Most of our volunteers fundraise for their expedition costs.
 Find out more.

 Climate – The weather is generally hot, humid, and rainy for most of the field season.
 Daytime temperatures average around 30, with at least some rain common most days.
 Being in the rainforest during the wet season, you will get wet!

 Fitness level required – Medium-High.
 You will sometimes be walking 5-10k in muddy, hot, and humid conditions or rowing canoes in and out of camp.

-Accommodation – Accommodation in Warapoka village will be in homestays with occasional overnight hammock- or tent-based camping on expeditions from the base.
+Accommodation – Accommodation in Warapoka village will be hammock- or tent-based camping near the main lodge.
+Mosquito nets will be provided.
 Facilities are comfortable but basic.
-You may have access to either flushing toilets or long-drop toilets with cold showers in the homestay.
+You may have access to either flushing toilets or long-drop toilets with cold showers.
 Overnight camps will often have no permanent facilities but will have bucket showers available at the river side.
-Accommodation at all survey camps is in hammocks with mosquito nets and bashas, which are small tarpaulins.